 (1)The same selection procedure as Japanese students applies

-In this two-step procedure, one must first take the National Center for University Entrance Examination (NCUEE) [Daigaku-Nyushi-Center-Shiken]; those who pass then take a second entrance exam administered by the university.
+In this two-step procedure, one must first take the Common test for University Admissions [Daigaku-Nyugaku-Kyoutsu-Test]; those who pass then take a second entrance exam administered by the university.

 NCUEE: Write to the Center at 2-19-23 Komaba, Meguro, Tokyo 153-8501, Japan, or call them at +81-3-3465-8600.